-The Plan produced and unanimously adopted by the Advisory Committee on April 22, 1998 calls for converting historic Civic Stadium into a self-sustaining, contemporary, outdoor venue with a classic appearance that is suitable for professional baseball, collegiate and high school football, professional and amateur soccer, concerts and other compatible spectator and conference uses.
+The plan produced and unanimously adopted by the Advisory Committee on April 22, 1998 was adopted by the Metropolitan Exposition-Recreation Commission on May 13, 1998.
+The plan calls for converting historic Civic Stadium into a self-sustaining, contemporary, outdoor venue with a classic appearance that is suitable for professional baseball, collegiate and high school football, professional and amateur soccer, concerts and other compatible spectator and conference uses.
 Modernization of Civic Stadium would be the cornerstone of a Stadium District that adds affordable housing, neighborhood retail and off-street parking.
-The Plan also calls for additional entrepreneurial public/private investments that add value to the Stadium and the surrounding neighborhood.
+The plan also calls for additional entrepreneurial public/private investments that add value to the Stadium and the surrounding neighborhood.